timgold81/rtp-MC-tester/README.md

 # rtp-MC-tester
 Tests Multicast RTP traffic.
-As a client, will send RTP traffic to specified RTP address from specifically selected interface.
+As a client, will send RTP traffic to specified multicast address from specifically selected interface.
 As a server will listen to MC RTP traffic and tell if the traffic di arrive or not.
 <pre>
 python main.py -h
 usage: main.py [-h] [-s SENDER] -i INTERFACE_IP [-r RECEIVER] [-p PORT] [-a AMOUNT] [-n NUMBER_OF_PACKETS]